willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Mechanistic and process-based models [@Evans2016] have been proposed to improve predictions of species distribution in response to climate change.
 Among these, demographic range models predict species distributions from individual performance governed by growth, survival, and recruitment rates [@Pagel2012].
 This framework assumes that population growth rate ($\lambda$), determined by demographic rates, varies across environmental gradients, with species range limits occurring where $\lambda$ is positive [@maguire1973niche;@Holt2009;@pang2024niche].
-By approaching species distributions from a demographic perspective, we can better capture the complexity of forest dynamics arising from environmental variation and species interactions [@Schurr2012;@Svenning2014].
+Approaching species distributions from a demographic perspective allows a more complete representation of how environmental variation and species interactions shape forest dynamics [@Schurr2012;@Svenning2014].
 Several studies have attempted to predict tree species distributions from demographic performance.
 The simplest implementations rely on environment-dependent demographic rates to estimate $\lambda$ [e.g. @Merow2014;@Csergo2017].
 However, competition is a fundamental determinant of demographic rates [@Luo2011;@Clark2011;@Zhang2015] and population performance [@Scherrer2020;@LeSquin2021] in forest ecosystems.
-Incorporating competition is therefore particularly important given the projected risk of community reshuffling under global change [@Alexander2016].
+Competition is therefore a necessary addition given the projected risk of community reshuffling under global change [@Alexander2016].
 This more complete, realized expression of the niche [@Hutchinson1957] may help explain why North American forest trees often fail to occupy their full climatically suitable ranges [@BoucherLalonde2012;@Talluto2017].

 An increasing body of evidence challenges theoretical expectations by reporting weak correlations between tree demographic performance and species distributions [@McGill2012;@Thuiller2014;@Csergo2017;@bohner2020;@LeSquin2021;@Midolo2021;@Guyennon2023].